matic031/dkg-node/packages/plugin-health-guardian/README.md

 1. **Agent Layer** - MCP tools for AI agents to analyze claims and publish notes
 2. **Knowledge Layer** - DKG Knowledge Assets for tamper-proof health information
-3. **Trust Layer** - Tokenomics and staking for community-driven verification
+3. **Trust Layer** - Tokenomics, staking, and agent rewards for community-driven verification

+### Agent Rewards System

+The plugin implements a **hackathon requirement** to reward accurate AI agents:

+- **Accuracy Scoring**: Agents are scored based on alignment with community consensus
+- **Reward Pool**: 10% of total staked TRAC tokens forms the reward pool
+- **Proportional Distribution**: Rewards distributed based on agent accuracy scores
+- **Blockchain Settlement**: TRAC tokens transferred to agent wallets on Neuroweb
+- **Transparency**: All rewards recorded in database with transaction hashes

 ### Service Architecture